rosieswj/cryptgenerator/README.md

 # cryptgenerator

 Simple program to solve Cryptarithm using a random number generator.
-Quick practice for using class/polymorphism in C++.
+Quick OOP practice for using class/polymorphism in C++.

 ## Usage
 Clone the repo.
 Run ```make``` and then ```./solveCryptarithm``` to start the program.